Slowly Braised Short Rib Ragu

 THIS POST MAY CONTAIN AFFILIATE SALES LINKS.
 PLEASE SEE MY FULL DISCLAIMER POLICY FOR DETAILS.

-This Slowly Braised Short Rib Ragu is the ultimate Italian comfort food meal!
-Beef short ribs slowly braise until fall-apart tender with simple vegetables, fresh herbs, tomatoes, & red wine, creating a hearty & boldly flavored homemade ragu sauce.
-Toss it into pappardelle or any pasta you love or serve it atop polenta or gnocchi for a seriously rich & comforting meal.
-Easy enough for a lazy Sunday dinner yet delicious enough for any special occasion meal – date night, Christmas dinner, Valentine's, you name it! – this beef short rib ragu recipe will be one you come back to time & time again!
-Stovetop, Oven-Braised, Slow Cooker & Instant Pot directions provided.
+This Slowly Braised Short Rib Ragu is the ultimate in Italian comfort food!
+Beef short ribs slowly braise until fall-apart tender with simple vegetables, fresh herbs, tomatoes, and red wine, creating a hearty and boldly flavored homemade ragu sauce.
+Toss it into pappardelle or any pasta you love or serve it atop polenta or gnocchi for an easy, but seriously rich and comforting pasta dinner.
+Stovetop, oven-Braised, slow cooker and Instant Pot directions provided.

 Featured In Pasta Series